H-jamesR2/Resume-Source-Control/README.md

 ### Resume Text Editor
 - Type like a normal text editor
 - Export as pdf
 - There is a left panel that should include stats about any job applications using that specfic resume, the backend is not hooked up so there is default values there.
-- On the right side there should be a view that allows you to see the the versions that you had previously saved
+- On the right side there should be a view that allows you to see the the versions that you had previously saved resume versions, you can click on them to display the text on them (you cannot edit them)
 ## Applications
--
+- You can create application stats for the table
+- You can only edit the status of an applicaation row
+- The table is not hooked up to the backend so it starts with default values and does not save changes
 ## Blocks
 -
 ## Job Scanner